-- We are hosting a workshop exploring the Creative Health Quality Framework on Wednesday 26th February 5.30 pm-7.30 pm at Braithwaite Hall.
-Register here. - The Creative Health team is available for 30min conversations to support at any stage of applications.
-E-mail us at creativehealth@croydon.gov.uk to book. - On 28th January, a Creative Health Network launched for people in Croydon interested in Creative Health.
+• The Creative Health team is available for 30min conversations to support at any stage of applications.
+E-mail us at creativehealth@croydon.gov.uk to book.

+- On 28th January, a Creative Health Network launched for people in Croydon interested in Creative Health.
 Monthly newsletters and periodic meetings enable members to come together and access training, peer-support and networking opportunities.
-If you wish to join the Network and mailing list, please register here. - You will find a list of useful Creative Health resources and Croydon-specific health information at the end of these guidelines.
+If you wish to join the Network and mailing list, please register here. - A programme of free training including evaluation, fundraising and project management skills will be made available to local providers throughout 2025.
+Visit the Creative Health webpages to keep up to date and join any sessions of interest. - You will find a list of useful Creative Health resources and Croydon-specific health information at the end of these guidelines.